ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function expression is correctly typed if all the following are true:

-* If it occurs as a `filter-path` in a test expression, the function is defined to have result type `OptionalNodes` or one of its subtypes, or to have result type `OptionalBoolean` or one of its subtypes.
+* If it occurs as a `filter-path` in a test expression, the function is defined to have result type `OptionalNodesType` or one of its subtypes, or to have result type `OptionalBooleanType` or one of its subtypes.
-* If it occurs as a `comparable` in a comparison, the function is defined to have result type `OptionalNodeOrValue` or one of its subtypes.
+* If it occurs as a `comparable` in a comparison, the function is defined to have result type `OptionalNodeTypeOrValueType` or one of its subtypes.
 * For it and any function expression it contains, each argument of the function matches the defined type of the argument according to one of the following rules:
   * The argument is a function expression with defined result type that is the same as, or a subtype of, the defined type of the argument.
   * The argument is a literal primitive value and the defined type of the  argument is `Value` or any type of which `Value` is a subtype.
-  * The argument is a Singular Path and the defined type of the argument is `OptionalNode` or any type of which `OptionalNode` is a subtype.
+  * The argument is a Singular Path and the defined type of the argument is `OptionalNodeType` or any type of which `OptionalNodeType` is a subtype.
-  * The argument is a `filter-path` or a Singular Path and the defined type of the argument is `OptionalNodes`.
+  * The argument is a `filter-path` or a Singular Path and the defined type of the argument is `OptionalNodesType`.

 ### `length` Function Extension {#length}

 Arguments:
-: 1. `OptionalValue`
+: 1. `OptionalValueType`

 Result:
-: `OptionalValue` (unsigned integer or `Nothing`)
+: `OptionalValueType` (unsigned integer or `Nothing`)

 The "length" function extension provides a way to compute the length of a value and make that available for further processing in the